 Moisture control is an effective method for controlling mould growth.
-In high rainfall areas this is difficult to achieve, but other factors - such as leaky plumbing, roofs and other fixtures should be repaired as soon as possible.
-If repainting walls or other hard surfaces prone to mould growth, antimould solutions can be added into paint to help minimise mould growth.
+In high rainfall areas, such as north Queensland, this is difficult to achieve, but other factors - such as leaky plumbing, roofs and other fixtures should be repaired as soon as possible.
+If repainting walls or other hard surfaces prone to mould growth, anti-mould solutions can be added into paint to help minimise mould growth.
 Ask your painter or hardware supplier for details.